MageTitans 2017 was held in Austin, where music is home.

 PayPal has stats from millions of transactions in scores of countries and currencies.
 The obvious trend is that mobile traffic is hot, but conversion is not; about a 2% less conversion rate on mobile, compared to desktop.
 The advice is to get rid of unnecessary steps and actions.
 Part of the solution is to streamline express checkout – Users should be able to check out with three clicks.
-Offer more payment choices such as PayPal Credit (a financing offer, which typically might be available if the order is > $99, vendor gets paid up-front, PayPal takes the risk).
+Offer more payment choices such as PayPal Credit (a financing offer, which typically might be available if the order is > $99, the vendor gets paid up-front, PayPal takes the risk).
 Apple Pay will be available Nov.
 17 via Braintree.
 Also via Braintree, Bitcoin and Venmo are already available.
 Braintree has all the usual credit card options, plus risk and fraud conversion, PCI 3.0-compliant hosted forms to offload the PCI responsibility.

 Gave great information on how to best get up to speed with Magento 2.
 He shared how he works, what tools used, and some shortcuts and tips to make it easier, including how to create an M2 Composer project, shared configuration files (this is a new feature with Magento 2.2), the software stack (using Docker can be a problem for maintaining containers and debugging, hIs preference is Virtual Machine + Vagrant), using the phpStorm IDE which has lots of useful features, and there also is a Magento plugin that adds extra features to phpStorm.

 Talked about deployment configuration.
 The git repo needs to have a composer.json and composer.lock file, should not have the vendor directory.
 With Magento 2.2 the goal is to have zero downtime deployments; compilation and web asset generation have been moved to the Build & Bundle from the Deploy step.
 New storefronts can be added through the config.php (app:config:dump) or via the admin. env.php is a file intended to be environment-specific (local/dev/prod).
 Once set, changes to env.php are locked from the admin.
-Redis or Magento Varnish can be set up via command-line.
+Redis or Magento Varnish can be set up via the command-line.

 The “Before” party, the guys from Classy Llama take on Jenga.